 Create a Theme and Stick to it

 One of the simplest ways to drive viewer loyalty is to keep a consistent theme throughout your videos.
-This can be as straightforward as having a particular color scheme or a specific type of video, but it should tie together in some respect so that viewers feel like they are getting something for their time when they watch your channel.
+This can be as straightforward as having a particular color scheme or creating specific types of videos, but it should all tie together in some respect.

 Being consistent with your content is also important from a strategy standpoint.
 If you make sure to stick to your theme, viewers will be able to use previous videos as a reference when they go to view new ones.
-This can help them find similar content they might be interested in exploring more of on your channel.
+This can help them find similar content they might be interested in as they explore more of your channel.

 Focus on Targeted Content

 Don’t try to please everyone.
-When you focus on creating content that appeals to a wide audience, it can sometimes mean that your viewers feel like they’re not connecting with the channel as much.
+When you focus on creating content that appeals to a wide audience, it can sometimes leave your viewers feeling like you don’t care to connect with them.
 This is because they aren’t getting the type of content they want, and when people go back to watch content time and again, they’re looking for something specific.

 When you focus on one type of viewer, you can provide more targeted content that appeals to them specifically.
 This will help you build a loyal audience of people interested in what you have to say and who want to see more from your channel.
-This, in turn, can lead to increased engagement with the channel and increased views and even monetization opportunities.
+This, in turn, can lead to increased engagement, higher viewership, and monetization opportunities.

 Sometimes it can feel like the whole world is watching YouTube videos.
-However, for people to care about what you have to say and come back time after time, they need to see that you’re interested in them specifically as a viewer.
+However, for people to care about what you have to say and come back time after time, they need to see that you’re invested in their viewership.

 Try taking some extra time on your video descriptions or talking directly to your viewers at the end of your videos.
 For example, you might try thanking them for watching and asking them to let you know what they think about the video.
 It might also be possible to get some personal feedback from your viewers by sharing a piece of information with them and seeing how they react or asking for their feedback.